Daniel J. Frey

 No one was above the law of the land.

-Like a dream as the hours and days go by that dream becomes harder and harder to remember.
+Like a dream, as the hours and days pass, that dream becomes increasingly harder to recall.

-Email, texts, news, social media, entertainment, sports, school, job, lifestyle all of which is a part of all of our daily experience in none of it does it speak to Community.
+Email, texts, news, social media, entertainment, sports, school, job, and lifestyle —none of these aspects of our daily experiences speak to a healthy Community.

 None of it brings two people together over a common piece of ground.